shawnrushefsky/typedef/readme.md

 ## Examples

-`./pr-types.sh` is a script that demonstrates the user of `typedef` on a large complex object with several contained subtypes (A GitHub Pull Request Object.).
+`./pr-types.sh` is a script that demonstrates the use of `typedef` on a large complex object with several contained subtypes (A GitHub Pull Request Object.).